-- Games – test your luck and your skills on one or more of the games, located at the back of the Grand Hall (J8).
-This year, we have several versions of skittles, shut the box, shuffleboard and many more.
-You can play up to six games for only £6.
+- Games – test your luck and your skills on one of the many games located at the back of the Grand Hall (J8).
+This year, we have several versions of skittles, shut the box and shuffleboard to challenge you .

-- Pub Quiz – put your knowledge to the test at our Pub Quiz, taking place from at 2:45 pm on the stage.
-A team of four can win a number of prizes.
+- Pub Quiz – put your knowledge to the test at our Pub Quiz for prizes, taking place on the stage.
+A maximum of four in a team can win a number of prizes.

 Don your hat

-If you’re attending the festival on Thursday 10th August make sure to wear your silliest and craziest drinking hat for Hat Day.
-Forgot your own?
+If you’re attending the festival on Thursday 9th August make sure to wear your silliest and craziest drinking hat for GBBF Hat Day.
+Forgot to bring one?
 Take a snap of your favourite hat on the day and post to social media using #GBBF to nominate your favourite of the day.

 Most importantly, have fun!

-If you need help at any point during the festival, please locate on of the festival Stewards who can be identified by their orange shirt marked as “Steward”.
+If you need help at any point during the festival, please locate one of the Festival Stewards who can be identified by their orange shirt marked as “Steward”.